foundry-vtt-community/wiki.js/migrations/foundry-core-0_8_x.md

 ### Reloading onChange

 A change in the way 0.8 processes `onChange` callbacks in settings as they are saved has made it unadvisable to use `window.location.reload()` directly.
 Doing so will trigger the refresh and sometimes cause a race condition that results in some settings not being saved.
+It is instead recommended to create a debounced reload callback and use that in each of your settings.

 #### :x: 0.7
 ```js